koalabur/vue-portfolio/README.md

 ## What's Going On?
 - SSR: Server Side Rendering for SEO
+- Dynamic Scaling SASS: CSS scales from a min to a max to look proportionate across all devices
 - Firebase - Cloud Firestore: Non SQL Database Hosting large majority of the content seen on site
 - Cloudinary: Hosting all of the jpegs and pngs, dynamic resizing, auto optimization
 - Base64 Encoded SVGs: Used to import svgs as img tags for better cross browser compatibility